Jedidiah82/Analytics-GIS-GeoAI-Portfolio/2_PublicHealth_GeoAI/Spatial_Epi_Projects/COVID19_Montserrado_Temporal_Change/README.md

 ## Methodology

 - Community-level point mapping of confirmed case records
-- Density-based visualization to identify clustering and hotspots
+- Density-based spatial analysis was used to identify clustering patterns and approximate hotspot areas (note: formal spatial autocorrelation statistics such as Moran’s I or Getis-Ord Gi* were not applied in this analysis).
 - Time-series comparison across three epidemiological snapshots
 - Zoom-in inset panels for high-density urban areas
 - Custom symbology for rapid interpretation by non-technical stakeholders

+_Spatial analysis was primarily descriptive, focusing on density visualization and temporal comparison rather than formal spatial statistical modeling._

 ---